cod3licious/ml_exercises/README.md

 This repository contains the exercises accompanying the theory from my [machine learning book](https://franziskahorn.de/mlbook/).

-You might also want to have a look at the [cheat sheet](/cheatsheet.pdf), which includes a summary of the most important steps when developing a machine learning solution, incl. code snippets.

 The programming exercises are written in Python.
 If you're unfamiliar with Python, please have a look at [this tutorial](https://github.com/cod3licious/python_tutorial) before working on the exercises, which also includes some notes on how to install Python and Jupyter Notebook on your own computer (please make sure you're using Python 3 and all libraries listed in the [`requirements.txt`](/requirements.txt) file are installed and up to date; you can verify this with the [`test_installation.ipynb`](/test_installation.ipynb) notebook). <br>
 If you have a Google account, you can also run the code in the cloud using **Google Colab**:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/cod3licious/ml_exercises) <br>
-While Google Colab already includes most packages that we need, should you require an additional library (e.g., `skorch` for training PyTorch neural networks in notebook 5), you can install it by executing `!pip install package` in a notebook cell.
+While Google Colab already includes most packages that we need, should you require an additional library (e.g., `skorch` for training PyTorch neural networks in notebook 5), you can install a package by executing `!pip install package` in a notebook cell.
 With Colab, it is also possible to run code on a GPU, but this has to be manually selected.

 If you have any questions, please send me an [email](mailto:hey@franziskahorn.de).